If you are already married and want a certified copy of your marriage license, please contact the Register of Deeds

 - The County and Municipality where the wedding will take place.

 The County & Municipality in which each resides.
 Race, number of previous marriages, and last completed grade of education.

-The full legal name of the Bride's and Groom's parents: first, middle and last name at birth (often referred to as surname or maiden name).
+The full legal name of the applicant's parents: first, middle and last name at birth (often referred to as surname or maiden name).